getslash/slash/doc/logging.rst

 The Slash Logger
 --------------------

 Slash uses `Logbook <http://logbook.pocoo.org>`_ for logging.
-It has many advantages over Python's own ``logging`` package.
-It is strongly recommended that you use logbook for logging.
+It has many advantages over Python's own ``logging`` package, and is much more flexible.

-Slash exposes a global logger intended for tests, and it is recommended to use it for simple logging tasks:
+Slash exposes a global logger intended for tests, which is recommended for use in simple logging tasks:

 .. code-block:: python